ebie-mondaisy/manage-recipe/README.md

 Thw following diagram shows the process needed to deliver the application that I have created.

 <img src="https://github.com/ebie-mondaisy/manage-recipe/blob/main/image-source/CI%20CD%20Pipeline.jpg" width="900" height="500"/>

+With jenkins, I was able to start a continuous build that would run my app and when testing this build, my app was very responsive and worked as it should.
+[Here](https://github.com/ebie-mondaisy/manage-recipe/blob/main/image-source/jenkinsbuild2.txt) is the build script for this continuous run.

 [Back to table of contents](https://github.com/ebie-mondaisy/manage-recipe/tree/main#table-of-contents)